 - Problems breathing

-- Skin or nails that appear blue (cyanosis)
+- Skin, nails, or lips that appear blue (cyanosis)

 There is no known way to prevent this condition.